THE DOCTRINE OF IMPUTED RIGHTEOUSNESS

 RIGHTEOUSNESS WAS IMPUTED TO ABRAHAM

 [Comment: In verse three Paul reminds his readers that righteousness was imputed to Abraham through faith.
-Verses four and five then apply that knowledge to us by pointing out that those who seek righteousness through works wind up owing a debt, while righteousness is imputed to those who are not working to make themselves righteous, yet trust in Christ.]
+Verses four and five then apply that knowledge to us by pointing out that those who seek righteousness through works wind up owing a debt, while righteousness is imputed to those who are not working to keep the law, yet trust in Christ.]

 RIGHTEOUSNESS WAS IMPUTED TO DAVID